kenillo/Capstone_Project/README.md

 **Required Must-have Stories**

-- As a user, I want to be able to browse a variety of quick, healthy, and budget-friendly recipes.
+- As a user, I want to scan barcodes to retrieve product information.
-- As a user, I want the ability to search for recipes based on my dietary preferences and ingredient availability.
-- As a user, I want to save my favorite recipes for easy access.
-- As a user, I want step-by-step cooking instructions with clear visuals for each recipe.
-- As a user, I want to customize and save my meal plans for the week.
-- As a user, I want to receive notifications for new recipes or cooking tips.
+- As a user, I want to compare prices by scanning barcodes of different products.
+- ...

 **Optional Nice-to-have Stories**

-- As a user, I want to be able to share my favorite recipes on social media.
-- As a user, I want to explore themed recipe collections or curated meal plans.
-- As a user, I want to receive personalized recommendations based on my cooking history.
+- As a user, I want to receive personalized product recommendations based on my scanning history.
-- As a user, I want to track my grocery list based on selected recipes.
-- As a user, I want to connect with a community of fellow cooking enthusiasts to share tips and experiences.
+- As a user, I want to read and submit product reviews through the app.
+- ...

 ### 2. Screen Archetypes

-- [ ] **Home**
-  - Browsing featured and new recipes.
-  - Associated Required Story: As a user, I want to be able to browse a variety of quick, healthy, and budget-friendly recipes.

-- [ ] **Search**
-  - Searching for recipes based on dietary preferences and ingredient availability.
-  - Associated Required Story: As a user, I want the ability to search for recipes based on my dietary preferences and ingredient availability.

-- [ ] **Recipe Details**
-  - Viewing detailed information, ingredients, and step-by-step instructions for a selected recipe.
-  - Associated Required Story: As a user, I want step-by-step cooking instructions with clear visuals for each recipe.

-- [ ] **Favorites**
+- [ ] Home Screen
-  - Saving and accessing favorite recipes.
-  - Associated Required Story: As a user, I want to save my favorite recipes for easy access.
+  * [List recently scanned products]
+  * [Scan Barcode button]

-- [ ] **Meal Planner**
+- [ ] Product Details Screen
-  - Creating and customizing weekly meal plans.
-  - Associated Required Story: As a user, I want to customize and save my meal plans for the week.
+  * [Display detailed information about the scanned product]
+  * [Option to compare prices]
+  * [Option to view product reviews]

-- [ ] **Notifications**
+- [ ] Scan History Screen
-  - Receiving notifications for new recipes or cooking tips.
-  - Associated Required Story: As a user, I want to receive notifications for new recipes or cooking tips.
+  * [List of previously scanned products]

 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)

-* Home
-* Search
-* Favorites
-* Meal Planner
-* Notifications
+- [Home]
+- [Scan History]

 **Flow Navigation** (Screen to Screen)

-- Home
-  * Tap on a recipe card to go to Recipe Details
-- Search
-  * Enter search criteria and tap on a search result to go to Recipe Details
-- Recipe Details
-  * Save to Favorites or add to Meal Planner
-- Favorites
-  * Tap on a saved recipe to go to Recipe Details
-- Meal Planner
+- [Home]
-  * View or edit saved meal plans
+  * [Scan Barcode]
+  * [View Scan History]
-- Notifications
+- [Scan History]
-  * Tap on a notification to view related content or go to Recipe Details
+  * [View Details of a scanned product]

 ## Wireframes

-[Add picture of your hand sketched wireframes in this section]
+[Add picture of your hand-sketched wireframes in this section]

 ### [BONUS] Digital Wireframes & Mockups